nexordon/nexordon/README.md

 `Name:` Egor Briliov \
 `Has been born:` March 2004 \
 `Was started learn programming:` 13.05.2024 \
-`The principe of study:` The study itself \
-`Reason to study:` Attraction.
-Desire for a good life.
-Good income.
-Freedom.
 ### Additional information
 `✉️  You can contact me at:`  **[Telegram](https://t.me/briliov)**
 # Statistics of my developments